tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 etc.
 ```

-Using `nightly-2018-04-05` I got the following distribution:
+Using `nightly-2018-04-13` I got the following distribution:

-* Failing packages: 5
+* Failing packages: 28
-* Unreachable packages: 794
+* Unreachable packages: 826
-* Packages that build: 897
+* Packages that build: 928

+Some failing packages:

+* `exceptions`, blocking 118 packages
+* `doctest`, blocking 52 packages
+* `cabal-doctest`, blocking 36 packages
+* `tagged`, blocking 32 packages
+* `generic-deriving`, blocking 10 packages

+Perhaps in future we could open issues and ask maintainers of these packages
+to make them compile with development version of GHC.

 The full build takes about 1 hour.
 So if all packages start to build we can
 expect total time to be something about 2 hours with this plan.